wp-plugins/coaching-staffs/readme.txt

 == Changelog ==

 = 0.2 =
+* Added show/hide controls for all data fields to Display Settings.
-* Added numerous Display Settings, primarily settings for the gallery, including:
+* Added numerous other Display Settings, primarily settings for the gallery, including:
 Show/Hide Title, Title Color, Corner Style, Photo Size (width x height), Border Color, Border Width
 * Also added settings for the Single Coach's Profile Border and Width
 * Fancied up the styles on the gallery & profile photos in the default stylesheet
 * Added link to Coach's Profiles from coach's photos (as well as their names)

 = 0.1 =
 * Initial release.